top of page

 Do you take insurance?

-For patients with BCBS, you may or may not be eligible depending on your plan.
+For patients with commercial insurance (BCBS & Aetna), you may or may not be eligible depending on your plan.
 For those who are eligible, you will either have to pay a copay or coinsurance fee.
 Some plans are subjected to a deductible.
 Please call for more details.

-For patients with TennCare, we do not accept UnitedHealthCare at this time.
-For eligible BlueCare and Amerigroup patients, there are no fees for your office visit and your medication is covered with a small copay.
+For patients with TennCare, there are no fees for your office visit and your medication is covered with a small copay.

 For patients with Medicare, there is a 20% coinsurance fee after your annual deductible is met.
-If you have Medicare with Dual Eligibility (Medicare & Medicaid), there are no fees for your office visit and your medication is covered with a copay.
-Please call for more details.
+If you have Medicare with Dual Eligibility or Medicare Advantage, please call for more details.

 What do you do at Breakthrough Medical?